luciana/WellNest/README.md

 Prototyping Wellnest application, an idea pitched at 2020 Hackathon Hack from Home

-# Firebase + WebRTC Prototype for a Wellness Video Platform called Wellnest
+# Wellness Video Platform called Wellnest using Firebase
-### Full code solution can be found under the branch: _solution_
 This is based on the GitHub repo for the FirebaseRTC codelab. https://github.com/webrtc/FirebaseRTC

 See http://webrtc.org for details.

-Prototyping Wellnest application, an idea pitched at 2020 Hackathon Hack from Home

 ## To Start